wp-media/wp-rocket-helpers/priority-elements/preload-fonts/wp-rocket-preload-fonts-exclude/README.md

 To exclude fonts :

 1. Open the plugin file.
-2. If you want to exclude filenames, find this section:
+2. If you want to **exclude fonts by filename**, find this section:

 ```php
 // START editing — add full or partial font filenames to exclude